Eschatologue/CM_wiki/docs/spells/description/s.md

 ***Sleep.*** Each target must succeed on a Wisdom saving throw or have the Unconscious condition for 10 minutes.
 A creature awakens if it takes damage or if someone takes an action to shake it awake.

 ***Stunning.*** Each target must succeed on a Wisdom saving throw or have the Stunned condition for 1 minute.

+---

+### Synaptic Static

+*Level 5 Enchantment (Bard, Sorcerer, Warlock, Wizard)*

+**Casting Time:** Action
+**Range:** 120 feet
+**Components:** V, S
+**Duration:** Instantaneous

+You choose a point within range and cause psychic energy to explode there.
+Each creature in a 20-foot-radius sphere centered on that point must make an Intelligence :d20-save: **Saving Throw**.
+A creature with an Intelligence score of 2 or lower can't be affected by this spell.
+A target takes 8d6 psychic damage on a failed save, or half as much damage on a successful one.

+After a failed save, a target has muddled thoughts for 1 minute.
+During that time, it rolls a d6 and subtracts the number rolled from all its :d20-attack: **Attack Rolls** and :d20-check: **Ability Checks**, as well as its Constitution :d20-save: **Saving Throws** to maintain concentration.
+The target can make an Intelligence :d20-save: **Saving Throw** at the end of each of its turns, ending the effect on itself on a success.